Probing the origins. II. Unravelling lithium depletion and stellar motion: Intrinsic stellar properties drive depletion, not kinematics: Results and discussion

-To verify these correlations, we provide a heatmap in Fig. \ref{fig:li_correlations}, showing these parameters stratified into two panels by Li detection.
+To verify these correlations, we provide a heat map in Fig. \ref{fig:li_correlations}, showing these parameters stratified into two panels by Li detection.
 These correlations are estimated via Spearman's rank \citep[$\rho$,][]{Spearman1904}.
-To gauge these correlations, we assigned arbitrary numerical values to the movement directions: churned outward (1), churned inward (-1), or equal motion (0).
+To gauge these correlations, we assigned arbitrary numerical values to the movement directions: churned outwards (1), churned inwards (-1), or equal motion (0).

 Apart from minor differences between the two panels in Fig. \ref{fig:li_correlations}, which depict the correlations for detected Li and upper limits, respectively, the overall trends among the panels are consistent.
-Figure \ref{fig:li_correlations} confirms expected strong (anti-)correlations, such as between stellar mass (in solar masses), \mass, and $\overline{t}_{\rm \star}$; as well as between $\langle T_{\rm eff} \rangle$ and $\langle \rm{\ali} \rangle$.
+Figure \ref{fig:li_correlations} confirms expected strong (anti-)correlations, such as those between stellar mass (in solar masses), \mass, and $\overline{t}_{\rm \star}$; as well as between $\langle T_{\rm eff} \rangle$ and $\langle \rm{\ali} \rangle$.
 We also find a significant correlation between $\overline{t}_{\rm \star}$ and the direction of motion, especially for stars with upper limits for \ali\ (also observable in Table \ref{tab:general_properties}).
 It is also worth mentioning that no significant (anti-)correlation has been detected regarding eccentricity, \eccentricity, with most of the other parameters, except for angular momentum in the $z$-direction, \lz, which indeed there is a mild correlation; the maximum Galactic height parameter (\zmax) shows weak anti-correlation with \feh\ for stars with detected Li.

 Our analysis reveals only a mild anti-correlation between \age\ and \feh, contrary to the stronger trends typically found in chemically homogeneous samples.
 This results from our sample's composition: thin-disc dwarfs spanning a wide metallicity range ($-1.0 \lessapprox$ \feh $\lessapprox +0.5$), originating from distinct Galactic regions with varying star formation histories.
 As established in Paper I \citep[specifically refer the reader to Fig. 12 in][]{Dantas2025}, the metal-rich population primarily formed in the inner Galaxy, where intense star formation efficiently enriched the ISM.
 In contrast, metal-poor stars trace the outskirts, where gradual chemical evolution produces weaker age-metallicity coupling.
 This intrinsic diversity (encoded in the stars' birth radii) naturally suppresses the global correlation while maintaining coherent sub-population trends.